AntoBrgt/AntoBrgt/README.md

 Machine Learning Engineer
 -------------------------

-I am a Machine Learning Engineer with one year of experience.
+I am a Machine Learning Engineer.
 I've a master in mechatronics engineering but I realized that I wanted to work in Tech, so I've begun to learn during university by myself (and with some computer science from university).
-I did some classification and regression projects, I'm working on a Computer Vision project and I also have knowledge in NLP, LLM's and cloud.
+I did classification and regression projects personally and for companies.
+I also worked on Computer Vision and LLM's projects.
+I also did deployments of models using Flask and Streamlit for the frontend, Docker to containerize and GCP to make available and manage datas with BigQuery.

 * 🌍  I'm based in Madrid
 * ✉️  You can contact me at [antonin.brengetto@gmail.com](mailto:antonin.brengetto@gmail.com)
-* 🧠  I'm learning DevOps skills (Docker, AWS...)
 * 🤝  I'm open to collaborating on Machine Learning and Deep Learning projects (from any field I'm very curious)

 ### Skills